Tazy432/Caesar-Cipher-Code-Breaker/README.md

 II

-For every letter in our encoded text we compute the formula (and implicitly the nrOfApparitons) sum=sum+((nrOfApparitions-procentageOfAparitions)^2)/procentageOfAparition
+For every letter (25 times) we compute the formula (and implicitly the nrOfApparitons) sum=sum+((nrOfApparitions-procentageOfAparitions)^2)/procentageOfAparition